ronen-developer-2/ThankGod/privacy_policy.md

     - **Intelligent Exclusion**: To respect your focused workspace, the extension automatically excludes Google domains (such as Google Search, Docs, Sheets, and Drive) and internal browser pages from bubble injection.
     - **Privacy Guarantee**: While the extension has permission to display the sanctuary on web pages, it **does not read, record, or transmit** any content from the websites you visit, nor does it track your browsing history.

-### 3. Third-Party Services
+### 3. External Links and Services
-The extension does not share any data with third-party services.
-All blessing libraries, audio logic, and core features are bundled locally within the extension package.
+- **Local Execution**: All blessing libraries, audio text-to-speech, and core features execute entirely locally within the extension package.
+- **External Connections**: Clicking external links within the extension (such as the Support link, community Telegram channel, or the community Prayer Room) opens those official web pages in a new browser tab.
+These sites are subject to their own standard website privacy policies.
+- **No Data Sharing**: The extension itself does not transmit, share, or expose any of your local extension data (such as journal entries, streaks, or favorites) when opening these external links.

 ### 4. Security
 Your data remains entirely under your control.
 Since no data is transmitted to our servers, your information is as secure as your own Google account and local machine.